RainyDayTea/uoft-course-checker/README.md

 # UofT Course Checker

-A minimal, hastily-written web app to notify the user when a course spot becomes open.
+A minimal, hastily-written Discord app to notify the user when a course spot becomes open.

 ## Requirements
-- Node.js
+- Node.js (recommended latest stable version)
-- A Discord API Token
+- A Discord bot token.
+If you've never registered an app on Discord before, follow [this guide](https://discord.com/developers/docs/getting-started).

 ## Installation/Running